SgtSwagrid/hydrocarbon-isomers/README.md

 ### Isomer Counting; The world's best permutation problem.

-Features a solution for counting alkane isomers.
-I hope to generalize to more hydrocarbons in the future.
+Featuring a solution for counting alkane isomers.
+I hope to generalize for more hydrocarbons in the future.